Xin-Software/XinSnip/Privacy Policy.md

 - We do not use cookies or tracking mechanisms.

 ## Data Storage:
-- Xin Snip stores user-generated data in the form of "list items" on the application.
+- Xin Snip stores user-generated data in the form of "snips" on the application.
 - This data is stored locally on the user’s device and is not transmitted to external servers.
 - We do not collect any personal information beyond the tasks themselves.